-Record CoP Steering Committee minutes, organise calendars and arrange meetings.
-To receive and direct correspondence.
+Record minutes, organise calendars and arrange meetings.
+Receive and direct correspondence.

 Domain Leader – Nick Brown

-BOK Manager – Rob Mitchell, supported by Susan Engel(Engagement Paradigms), Cris Birzer (Leadership and Management), and Eleanor Loudon (Disciplines and Technologies).
+BOK Manager – Gavin Blakey OAM, supported by Cris Birzer (Leadership and Management), and Eleanor Loudon (Disciplines and Technologies).

 Determine the various avenues through which knowledge (and information and data) can be acquired for the BOK.
 Establish and maintain disciplines for useful interpretation of acquired knowledge, and its easily accessible storage.
 Develop channels for the deployment of knowledge thus acquired and interpreted.